The best laptop deals in July 2026

 RAM: 16GB

-💰 Fantastic price for a modern Surface laptop
+💰 Big price cut on a modern Surface laptop

 ✅ Powerful and efficient Snapdragon CPU

-Microsoft knocked it out of the park with its latest range of Surface Laptops – and now you can pick one up for a fantastic low price at Currys.
-It's a powerful mid-range version of the device, too, with the super-efficient Snapdragon X Plus processor and 16GB of RAM ensuring speedy performance and lengthy battery life of up to 23 hours.
-Storage is a little disappointing at 256GB, but that's is enough for essential files and applications, especially if you rely on a lot of web services such as Google Docs.
+Microsoft knocked it out of the park with its latest range of Surface Laptops — and now you can pick one up for a fantastic low price at Currys.
+It's a powerful high-end version of the device, too, with the super-efficient Snapdragon X Elite processor and 16GB of RAM ensuring speedy performance and a lengthy battery life of up to 20 hours.
+Storage is a little disappointing at 512GB where 1TB would have been nice, but there's still lots for essential files and applications, especially if you rely on a lot of web services such as Google Docs.

 Read moreRead less